Quietek/SaveSync/README.md

 13. Look for numbers that are especially large compared to the others, generally these will be in the 1,000,000,000+ range
 14. Click on each of these large numbered folders, and go into the folder labeled pfx.
 Try to navigating to where you expect the game save to be on Windows, except replacing C:/ with the path to the drive\_c directory and the Windows username with steamuser.
 Make a note of the full filepath to the saves or copy it into your clipboard.
 If your game didn't generate the save filepath immediately, it may be necessary to check each folder for the game's install directory instead, with the same C: and username substitutions.
 15. [ONLY REQUIRED IF YOU RAN AN INSTALLER] Go back into steam, right click the non-Steam game you're trying to sync, click "Browse..." under the "Start In" section, and navigate to the folder where your game was installed, this will be in the same numbered folder as the one you just found as long as the game was installed on the C: drive.
 Select the game's primary launch executable.
-16. [ONLY REQUIRED IF YOU RAN AN INSTALLER] Launch the game, some games may require you to save once as well to create the necessary directories/files for save files, but most should create the necessary directores just by running the game.
+16. [ONLY REQUIRED IF YOU RAN AN INSTALLER] Launch the game, some games may require you to save once as well to create the necessary directories/files for saves to be detected, but most should create the necessary directores just by running the game.
 17. Run this command from the command line, substituting in the Game Title and the path to the game's save.

 		$ python SteamSync.py --add title={ GAME TITLE HERE } path={ PASTE PATH TO GAME SAVE HERE }